letmerecall/wrapper-to-master-xml/README.md

-Pseudocode to map Hypothizer XML to master XML of Truecover
+This is a pseudocode to map Hypothizer XML to master XML of Truecover.
+Hypothizer XML and Master XML are given with the name of wrapper.xml and master.xml respectively.

         table_mapping = {'InsuredPersons', 'CoverageDetails'}